httk-system/puppet-setups-control/README.md

 The infrastructure consists of *managed nodes* and one or more *control centers* (one machine can be both.)
 A *control center* should be a machine where a system administrator is physically present to perform system administrative tasks, meaning that it is a physically secure place for encryption keys, etc.

-All system administrators need a *control user*.
+All system administrators need a *control user account*.
 It is a good idea to keep these separate from your regular login names, e.g., by adding a "sys" prefix or suffix to the regular usernames.
 In the following we will refer to, e.g., the *control username*.